juandes/PokemonAPI-AnalyticsPlatform/README.md

 ## Project

-This repository contains a single Python file (the API) and the current Pokemon database in a JSON file
+This repository contains a single Python file (the API) and an export of the collection (pokemondataset.json).